cloud-native-toolkit/site-developer-guide/docs/contribute/documentation.md

 #### External Links

-External links can also use attribute lists to control behaviours, such as open in new tab or add a css class attribute to the generated HTML, such as **external** in the example below:
+External links can also use attribute lists to control behaviors, such as open in new tab or add a css class attribute to the generated HTML, such as **external** in the example below:

 ```md
 [MkDocs](http://mkdocs.org){: target="_blank" .external }